 “Take what is useful, discard what is not, add what is uniquely yours.” – Bruce Lee

-I mean, this is essentially what the mind, the brain, perception does to begin with right?
+This is essentially what the mind, the brain, perception does, to begin with, right?

-Being that the overall premise of this website is the knowing of the present moment, Taoist principles are going to in regards this very moment, and how following “The Way” which is the broad overview of Taoism, can ONLY happen through this moment.
+Being that the overall premise of Universoul Awakening is the knowledge of the present moment, Taoist principles are in regards to this very moment, and how following “The Way”, which is the broad overview of Taoism, can ONLY happen through this moment.

-Being that I’m highly passionate regarding letting the mysterious flow of life guide you without being aware if, dancing through life, the purpose of the overall premise of this breakdown Taoism/Universal Awakening is to live as freely, fulfilled and complete as possible in every instant.
+Being that I’m highly passionate about letting the mysterious flow of life guide you without being aware of it, dancing through life, the purpose of the overall premise of this breakdown Taoism/Universal Awakening is to live as freely, fulfilled, and complete as possible in every instant.